csswizardry/csswizardry.github.com/_posts/2012-05-15-keep-your-css-selectors-short.md

 Now we can apply `.widget-title` to _any_ element—let’s say a `<h4>`—and can now also have any number of unclassed `<h4>`s in the widget without them adopting any title styling.
 Ossom!

-## Reduces chances of selector breakage
+## Reduces Chances of Selector Breakage

 The longer a selector is, the more things the browser has to satisfy before it can match it.
 The more checks there are then—naturally—the more chance there is for something to go wrong.